Mars: Geological periods

+Recent geological activity

+Geological activity is still taking place on Mars.
+The Athabasca Valles is home to sheet-like lava flows created about 200 million years ago.
+Water flows in the grabens called the Cerberus Fossae occurred less than 20 million years ago, indicating equally recent volcanic intrusions.
+The Mars Reconnaissance Orbiter has captured images of avalanches.

 Physical characteristics

-Mars is approximately half the diameter of Earth, with a surface area only slightly less than the total area of Earth's dry land.
+Mars is approximately half the diameter of Earth or twice that of the Moon, with a surface area only slightly less than the total area of Earth's dry land.
 Mars is less dense than Earth, having about 15% of Earth's volume and 11% of Earth's mass, resulting in about 38% of Earth's surface gravity.
-The red-orange appearance of the Martian surface is caused by ferric oxide, or rust.
+Mars is the only presently known example of a desert planet, a rocky planet with a surface akin to that of Earth's deserts.
+The red-orange appearance of the Martian surface is caused by iron(III) oxide (nanophase Fe2O3) and the iron(III) oxide-hydroxide mineral goethite.
 It can look like butterscotch; other common surface colors include golden, brown, tan, and greenish, depending on the minerals present.